 Store leftover chicken in an airtight container for up to 4 days in the fridge.
 Store the extra BBQ sauce and chicken in separate containers.

 So, make this BBQ beer can chicken for Father's Day or anytime you are looking for a grilled chicken recipe.
-It's sure to become a family favorite!
+This juicy chicken recipe is sure to become a family favorite!

 📋 BBQ Beer Can Chicken Recipe